-Wafer maps are used in the back end of the IC manufacturing industry to annotate the die on a wafer - the annotation either indicates the die's identity or whether the die is good or bad or the "grade" of the device.
+Wafer maps are used in the back end of the IC manufacturing industry to annotate the die on a wafer - the annotation may indicate the die's identity, whether the die is good or bad or the "grade" of the device.

-Our particular interest in wafer maps is their use as an aid to create the layout for bump redistribution circuitry that is added to the wafer after the regular manufacturing is completed.
-However many test engineers have found this program useful to move data from a format they cannot use into one that drive software or equipment.
+WaferMap Convert has two functions: 1) as an aid to create the layout for bump redistribution circuitry that is added to the wafer after the regular manufacturing is completed; 2) to convert a map file in one format to another format.

 SINF formatted wafer map